 Plaintiff’s only expert on causation in a Zometa jaw injury case was excluded last week when an Alabama court determined that an oral surgeon was unqualified to offer a causation opinion.

-The expert testifies in deposition that he never ruled out other possible causes of plaintiff’s jaw injury beyond the Zometa, which is like grabbing a bullhorn and saying, “I can’t really speak to this issue, I just kinda assume, you know, Zometa causes ONJ.”
+The expert testifies in a deposition that he never ruled out other possible causes of the plaintiff’s jaw injury beyond the Zometa, which is like grabbing a bullhorn and saying, “I can’t really speak to this issue, I just kinda assume, you know, Zometa causes ONJ.”
 In federal court, that is not going to fly.

-I think plaintiff’s case is cooked.
-In another order, the court asks the plaintiff to show cause in 14 days why she should not grant Novartis summary judgment because plaintiff has no expert.
+I think the plaintiff’s case is cooked.
+In another order, the court asks the plaintiff to show cause in 14 days why she should not grant Novartis summary judgment because the plaintiff has no expert.
 Barring a miracle, that is what will happen here.

 Update: The Drug and Medical Device Law Blog also gleefully reports on this case.